danbergeron/wavelength-spectrum-cards/Readme.md

 **Wavelength** is a party game where players guess the position of a hidden target along a spectrum (e.g., “Hot vs. Cold” or “Common vs. Rare”).
 It’s a fun and engaging way to spark conversations and challenge your perception of concepts.

-## 🃏 About Spectrum Cards

-This app provides randomized digital Spectrum cards with dynamic color changes, making it an easy replacement for the physical cards.
-No more worries about losing your cards—just open the app and start playing!

 ## 📜 Card List

 Want to preview or view the full list of Spectrum cards available in the app?
 You can access the card data directly at this link: